akka/akka/akka-docs/src/main/paradox/io-tcp.md

 failures when sending please see @ref:[Throttling Reads and Writes](#throttling-reads-and-writes) below.

-The only difference to outgoing connections is that the internal actor managing the listen port—the sender of the `Bound` message—watches the actor which was named as the recipient for `Connected` messages in the
+The only difference to outgoing connections is that the internal actor managing the listen port—the sender of the @apidoc[akka.io.Tcp.Bound] message—watches the actor which was named as the recipient for @apidoc[akka.io.Tcp.Connected] messages in the
 @scala[`Bind` message]@java[`TcpMessage.bind` method].
 When that actor terminates the listen port will be closed and all resources associated with it will be released; existing connections will not be terminated at this point.